GustavsJJ/InterestCloud/README.md

 #### "A news portal that finds the best news for you"

-InterestCloud is a news portal web application that is following MERN stack architectural pattern.
+**InterestCloud** is a **full-stack** news portal web application that is following **MERN stack:**

+- MongoDB - document database
+- Express.js - Node.js web framework
+- React.ts - a client-side TypeScript framework
+- Node.js - the premier JavaScript web server

+ ... architectural pattern.

 ## Available Scripts